asyarb/HDSupport-Docs/content/blog/understanding-the-frontend/index.md

 Located within `./src/components`, `<Spinner />` is a loading indicator you can re-use anywhere you know a loading state may take a long period of time such as when fetching data from Slack's API or a large amount of data from our backend.

 `<Spinner />` takes two props, `size` and `margin` and `fullscreen`. `size` and `margin` are self descriptive, but `fullscreen` is a boolean that allows you to specify if the loader will take up the fullscreen width and height of the page.
-This is particularly useful if you plan on implementing lazy loading for routes, need a global fallback for a `<Suspense />` component high in the component tree, or just need to wait until everything is loaded before displaying a component.
+This is particularly useful if you plan on implementing lazy loading for routes, need a fallback for a `<Suspense />` component high in the component tree, or just need to wait until everything is loaded before displaying a fullscreen component like our timesheets.

 </section>